Travinkel/belsign-photo-doc/docs/project/handouts/ProjectDescription.md

 This is only a proposal.
 Be critical of the sections/headlines, e.g. do not write a section called "Design Patterns", if you did not implement any design patterns in that sprint.
 Same goes for Unit test.

 4. Handing in
-The date and time for handing in the final report is
+The date and time for handing in the final reportAggregate is

 2nd of June 2025, at 10:00

 The hand-in must be done using WiseFlow - details about how to complete a hand-in of the exam project will be given during the project.
 But essential you will upload two documents to the WiseFlow server:

-The report in .pdf format
+The reportAggregate in .pdf format
 A zip-file containing the software project
-WiseFlow is an automated hand-in system, that will check your report for plagiarism.
+WiseFlow is an automated hand-in system, that will check your reportAggregate for plagiarism.
 You have an individual responsibility to check your work.
 This means that you are individually responsible for the project handed in.
 Plagiarism is a serious offence and in some cases can result in being expelled from the academy.
 If in doubt if something is plagiarism, ask a teacher for advice.

 5. Exam
 The exam is composed of a group presentation and an individual exam.